-We wanted to notify you of this incident and to assure you that we take it seriously.
+We want to notify you of this incident and to assure you that we take it seriously.
 Upon learning of this incident, we took immediate steps to launch a comprehensive investigation, identify individuals affected and notified regulatory bodies as required.
-To help prevent something like this happening again, our service provider has remediated all technical vulnerabilities and patched systems in accordance with the MOVEit software provider's guidelines.
-Our service provider also mobilized a technical response team to examine the relevant MOVEit Transfer systems and ensure that there were no further vulnerabilities.
+We engaged outside cybersecurity specialists to ensure that WGSB's own systems were unaffected.
+We understand that our third-party vendor that experienced this incident has remediated all technical vulnerabilities and patched systems in accordance with the MOVEit software provider's guidelines.
+Our third-party vendor also mobilized a technical response team to examine the relevant MOVEit Transfer systems and ensure that there were no further vulnerabilities.
+Additionally, WGSB has ended its relationship with the third-party vendor involved in this incident.